 We defined the problem and questions to be answered through in-depth discussion between the customer and our technical experts.

-The second part of the study assessed the efficacy of the vectors through transduction of retinal organoids and RPE with the 2 AAV vector serotypes (3 variants for each) and also monitored transgene expression through live imaging and harvesting up to 28 days post transduction.
+The second part of the study assessed the efficacy of the vectors through transduction of ROs and RPE with the 2 AAV vector serotypes (3 variants for each) and also monitored transgene expression through live imaging and harvesting up to 28 days post transduction.
 When possible, the same image settings would be used to enable a direct comparison of the transgene expression levels.

 Our scientists executed the agreed experiments providing regular updates to the customer.

-Phase 1: Characterisation of retinal organoids and RPE
+Phase 1: Characterisation of ROs and RPE

 The retinal organoids were characterised by confirming the presence of all major cell types by RT-PCR and immunofluorescence.
 The characterisation of RPE was performed by morphological analysis with brightfield imaging and TEER measurement.